 A valuation report may be required where owners of the business are in dispute with each other, a business owner is involved in divorce proceedings, the business is being compulsory acquired by a government authority and/or the business is involved in some other kind of commercial dispute (including a disputed will).
 This is where a forensic accountant with expertise in business valuations can be extremely useful.

-As a forensic accountant and a Business Valuation Specialist accredited with the Institute of Chartered Accountants in Australia and New Zealand, I am often called upon to review business valuation reports prepared by experienced business valuers, who may be selected by the client due to a particular industry based focus.
-One of the common ways, I can assist lawyers to challenge the valuation opinions contained in these reports is by focusing on the assumptions adopted by the valuer.
-In other words, I apply my forensic accounting investigative and analytical skills to determine whether the business valuer has made all reasonable inquiries (which is an important overriding duty to the court) to consider whether the assumptions (usually provided by the client) can be supported by evidence.
+We are often called upon to review business valuation reports prepared by experienced business valuers, who may be selected by the client due to a particular industry-based focus.
+One of the common ways, to challenge the valuation opinions contained in these reports is by focusing on the assumptions adopted by the valuer.
+In other words, we apply a forensic approach to prove assumptions (as would be required in court) rather than accept assumptions (usually provided by the client).

 Disclaimers, caveats and limitations of work which are typically included in a valuation report often point to, on first read, unsupported but materially important assumptions which can result in the valuation opinion being highly discredited in machinations of the dispute process leading up to a potential trial.
 This is even before considering any significant differences in professional judgements adopted.

-A forensic accountant, with genuine expertise in business valuation work, will prepare a well supported, clear and unbiased report which should stand up to cross-examination in court.
-In some cases, a high quality forensic accountant’s valuation report will avoid the need for the protagonists to go to trial.
-Unfortunately, I see too often how cheap business valuation reports prepared for dispute purposes end up costing the parties more over the course of the dispute.
+A forensic accountant, with genuine expertise in business valuation work, will prepare a well-supported, clear and unbiased report which should stand up to cross-examination in court.
+In some cases, a high-quality forensic accountant’s valuation report will avoid the need for the protagonists to go to trial.
+Unfortunately, we too often see how cheap business valuation reports prepared for dispute purposes end up costing the parties more over the course of the dispute.

-If you need advice on the suitability of a particular business valuer for your matter, contact AVG Forensic
+If you need advice on the suitability of a particular business valuer for your matter, read more about our expertise and contact AVG Forensic

 © AVG Forensic.
 All Rights Reserved.Disclaimer: The information contained in this article is general and is not intended to serve as advice.
 Readers are encouraged to contact AVG Forensic for advice concerning specific matters before making any decision.